 Travel Savings and Expat Advice

-The Rest of Our Wanderlust Marriage Love Story in a Nutshell
+The Rest of our Wanderlust Marriage Story

-After spending one day together in Bruges and then meeting up in Amsterdam two days later, I caught a flight to Barcelona.
+After spending a day together in Bruges and then meeting up in Amsterdam two days later, I caught a flight to Barcelona.
 My plan after college was to live in Spain for awhile and learn Spanish.
 While in Amsterdam, Bell asked me if I’d like to meet up again in Rome before she flew back to Australia.
-After spending a few days in Barcelona, I booked a ticket to Rome to see her again.
+After spending a few days alone in Barcelona, I booked a ticket to Rome to see her again.
 We loved each others company, but she had a flight back to Australia to catch.
-And eventually we both returned to work and enrolled in graduate school, across the globe from each other.
+And eventually, we both returned to work and enrolled in graduate school, across the globe from each other.

 Long days slowly ticked away and after 2 and ½ years and months of intense anticipation, we finally reunited at Bangkok airport, which was surreal.
 We couldn’t believe we were together again, and this time we couldn’t imagine letting go.
 We toured frenetic Bangkok on tuk-tuks, rode elephants (which we now realize isn’t so humane), enjoyed each others company on gorgeous beaches, overindulged in delicious exotic food and stayed up all night at the full moon party.
 And after spending less than ten days with each other, I dropped down on one knee and asked her to marry me at a Thai beach bar with a DJ performing in the cliff above.
 Fortunately, she said yes!

 The next day Bell insisted we rent a motorbike so I could drive us around the island of Ko Phangang.
 We ended up getting stuck on a hill and I nearly drove us off a cliff.
 We nearly got killed, and nobody would have ever known that we got engaged the night before.
 Luckily we made it, enjoyed more of the island cautiously, and we’ve never been back on a motorbike together since.